wavefrontHQ/help/webhooks_create.md

-### Creating a Webhook
+### Creating an Alert Target

+When you create a create an alert target, the information you specify depends in part on the alert target type.

+* For any alert target, specify when the alert triggers.
+You also specify the content of the Alert Target POST Body Template.

+* For email alert targets, specify the email target address and subject.

+* For PagerDuty alert targets, specify the PagerDuty key.

-When you create a webhook you specify the list alert state changes that can trigger the webhook, the webhook endpoint, and the content of the POST body to send to the endpoint.
+* For webhook alert targets, specify the webhook endpoint and the content of the POST body to send to the endpoint.
+The endpoint must be a public URL.

-Wavefront provides payload templates for several notification types.
-The templates support [Mustache syntax](https://mustache.github.io/) and a set of functions and variables that you can use to customize the payload.
+Wavefront provides payload templates for each alert target type, and for several notification targets.
+The templates support

 {% include webhooks_links.md %}